rizkiprass/terraform-aws-ec2-openvpn-as/README.md

 # terraform-aws-ec2-openvpn
-Terraform module which creates EC2 resources with OpenVPN installed on AWS
+Terraform module which creates EC2 resources with OpenVPN AS (Access Server) installed on AWS

 ## Example
 ### Simple EC2-OpenVPN